pvpranked/pvpranked-public/README.md

 Here's the plan:
 * Titles: Pick a title for below your name, some examples are: "Monarch", "I'm going bald", "my ping is higher", "Methpot" and basically anything else we think of (suggestions for this will open when it becomes a feature;) )
 For $1.49, you can pick any title you want and own it.
 For some other amount, you can permanently get every title.
-   * Note that some titles that are locked behind achievements, like "Diamond Contender" and "Peak #55 Worldwide"
+   * Note that some titles will be locked behind achievements or rank, like "Diamond Contender" and "Peak #55 Worldwide"
 * Colored lightning!
 Normally lightning strikes when you kill the opponent, but with this you can choose what color you want it to be.
 * The ability to name your weapons in matches: This is cool, but it also lets you use Optifine texture packs.